tenimathew/oracle/docs/plsql-tutorial/plsql.md

 - Character
 - Datetime

+### Scacalr data type

-A scalar data type may have subtypes.
-A subtype is a data type that is a subset of another data type, which is its base type.
-A subtype further defines a base type by restricting the value or size of the base data type.
+- A scalar data type may have subtypes.
+- A subtype is a data type that is a subset of another data type, which is its base type.
+- A subtype further defines a base type by restricting the value or size of the base data type.

 Note that PL/SQL scalar data types include SQL data types and its own data type such as Boolean.